Zumbo

 Zumbo is the westernmost town in Mozambique, on the Zambezi River.
 Lying on the north-east bank of the Zambezi-Luangwa River confluence, it is a border town, with Zambia (and the town of Luangwa, previously called Feira) across the Luangwa River and Zimbabwe (with its border post at Kanyemba) diagonally across the Zambezi and 2 km upstream.
 In 2005, Zumbo had a population of 33,000, and it lies in the Zumbo District of Tete Province.

-Zumbo was established as a trading post in the last part of the 17th century by the Portuguese.
+Zumbo was established as a trading post in the early 18th century by the Portuguese.
 It became prosperous as it traded along the middle Zambezi and into Zimbabwe, and up the lower Luangwa, trading for ivory as far away as Lake Bangweulu.
 It dominated the area, and traders from Zumbo settled in Feira.
 Zumbo declined after Northern and Southern Rhodesia (later Zambia and Zimbabwe) became part of the British Empire, cutting off its trade with those territories.

 In the 1970s the Cahora Bassa Dam and lake were created downstream.
 Zumbo is at the farthest upstream extent of the lake.

 The town's strategic location meant that in the Mozambican War of Independence and Mozambican Civil War, guerrilla warfare was active in and around the town and many landmines were laid.
 Zumbo was abandoned for a time in the civil war and partially destroyed, and reconstruction is still continuing.